-Litter production leads to the production of organic material, which increases levels fastC in top two layers in soil.
-The organic carbon litter fall is determined by crop resc (kg/ha/yr) gives a daily supplement to the pool during the number of days determined by parameter litterdays.
+Litter fall add organic material to HYPE.
+It increases the levels of fastC in top two layers in soil.
+The organic carbon addition by litter fall is defined based on crop.
+Input, resc (kg/ha/yr), gives a daily supplement to the pool during the number of days determined by parameter litterdays.